Pearse Jordan: Inquest

 An inquest was started regarding Jordan's death.
-One year after the incident, despite inconsistent statements from the policemen involved, the Director of Public Prosecutions deemed the case inadmissible on the basis of insufficient evidence.
+One year after the incident the Director of Public Prosecutions ddirected that nobody would be prosecuted in relation to Jordan's death.

 Pearse Jordan's inquest is currently adjourned pending full disclosure of relevant material from the state.

 European Court of Human Rights

 In May 2001, Jordan's case was heard by the European Court of Human Rights along with three similar cases.
 The Court agreed that Jordan's death was in violation of Article 2 of the European Convention on Human Rights, a section of which reads: "Everyone's right to life shall be protected by law.
 No one shall be deprived of his life intentionally save in the execution of a sentence of a court following his conviction of a crime for which this penalty is provided by law."

 At the High Court, counsel for the Jordan family argued that the Secretary of State was in continued breach of Article 2 of the European Convention on Human Rights by failing to properly investigate Jordan's killing.
 The counsel also stated that the British government is still in breach of European law, and he called upon the Court of Appeal to issue a declaration that such a breach exists, along with an 'order of mandamus' to instruct immediate corrective action from the Secretary of State.

 Counsel for the Secretary of State argued that the inquest system is the way in which Article 2 is complied with by the state.